-Leon Szyller, L.A.S., was born in Paris, France, his family was scattered before the onslaught of the Nazi invasion.
+Leon Szyller, L.A.S., was raised in Paris, France, his family was scattered before the onslaught of the Nazi invasion.
 Leon Szyller, then 16 years old, was sent to America.
 He graduated from Tulane University and became a teacher.
 To make ends meet he took on a small job with a home improvement company.
 Soon Mr. Szyller was working full time as an estimator/salesman.

 In 1957, dissatisfied with the company, he began a small home improvement company with the help of his wife, Emma.
 L.A.S.
 Enterprises is born.